wlgemini/Driftwood/README.md

 ### Debug

-You can attaching a name to any View or LayoutGuide for debug print.
+You can attaching a name to any View or LayoutGuide for debug.

 ```swift
 view.dw.labeled("MyView").make.left(0).left(0)